 These two holes will be strung through with the string hanging from our dowel.

 Now it’s time to let the kids have fun with it!
-Used circular motion to get the pendulum paint bottle moving around.
+Use a circular motion to get the pendulum paint bottle moving around.
+The paint will start to flow and the pendulum will start to swing.
+Keep going until the paint has been evenly distributed.

 Thanks tofor this great project!